joshua-9402/cpet-140-final-project/README.md

 ## Build and Run (Mobile)

-- there is a separate repository for the Android and iOS version with appropriate setup and build instructions for both Android and iOS.
+- there is a separate <a href="https://github.com/joshua-9402"> repository </a> for the Android and iOS version with appropriate setup and build instructions for both Android and iOS.

 ## Dependencies